mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

   4. Downloading KeyPackages for specific clients.
 Typically, KeyPackages are used once and consumed.

-- Additional services may or may not be required, depending on the application
+- Additional services may or may not be required depending on the application
   design:

   - In cases where group operations are not encrypted, the DS has the ability to observe and maintain a copy of the public group state.
-In particular, this is useful for either (1) clients that do not have the ability to send the full public state in a Welcome message when inviting a user or (2) clients that need to recover from losing their state.
-Such public state can contain privacy-sensitive information such as group members' credentials and related public keys; hence, services need to carefully evaluate the privacy impact of storing this data on the DS.
+In particular, this is useful for clients that do not have the ability to send the full public state in a Welcome message when inviting a user, or for a client that needs to recover from losing their state.
+Such public state can contain privacy sensitive information such as group members' credentials and related public keys, hence services need to carefully evaluate the privacy impact of storing this data on the DS.
-  - If external joiners are allowed, there must be a method for publishing a serialized `GroupInfo` object (with an `external_pub` extension) that corresponds to a specific group and epoch, and for keeping that object in sync with the state of the group.
+  - If external joiners are allowed, there must be a method to publish a serialized `GroupInfo` object (with an `external_pub` extension) that corresponds to a specific group and epoch, and keep that object in sync with the state of the group.
   - If an application chooses not to allow external joining, it may instead provide a method for external users to solicit group members (or a designated service) to add them to a group.
-  - If the application uses PSKs that members of a group may not have access to (e.g., to control entry into the group or to prove membership in the group in the past, as discussed in {{state-loss}}), there must be a method for distributing these PSKs to group members who might not have them -- for instance, if they joined the group after the PSK was generated.
+  - If the application uses PSKs that members of a group may not have access to (e.g., to control entry into the group or to prove membership in the group in the past, as in {{state-loss}}) there must be a method for distributing these PSKs to group members who might not have them, for instance if they joined the group after the PSK was generated.
   - If an application wishes to detect and possibly discipline members that send malformed commits with the intention of corrupting a group's state, there